Bailey Peacock-Farrell: International career

 Peacock-Farrell qualified for Northern Ireland as his grandfather, Jim Farrell, was from Enniskillen.
 He was called up to the Northern Ireland national team in May 2017 for a training camp.
 In August, he was called up for 2018 FIFA World Cup qualification matches against San Marino and Czech Republic.
-Peacock-Farrell was called up the Northern Ireland U21 squad in March 2018 by manager Ian Baraclough for their matches against Spain and Iceland in 2019 UEFA European Under-21 Championship qualification.
+He was called up the Northern Ireland U21 squad in March 2018 by manager Ian Baraclough for their matches against Spain and Iceland in 2019 UEFA European Under-21 Championship qualification.
 He made his debut on 26 March, keeping a clean sheet as Northern Ireland played out a 0–0 draw with Iceland.

-After impressing as Leeds' first-choice goalkeeper, Peacock-Farrell was named in the Northern Ireland squad in May 2018 ahead of friendlies against Panama and Costa Rica.
+Peacock-Farrell was named in the Northern Ireland squad in May 2018 ahead of friendlies against Panama and Costa Rica.
 He made his debut on 30 May against Panama as a half-time substitute in a 0–0 draw.
 Peacock-Farrell revealed in September that he had been approached by members of the England national team staff about the possibility of changing his allegiance, which he would be able to do since he had not yet made his competitive debut for Northern Ireland.
 Peacock-Farrell, however, affirmed his wish to represent Northern Ireland, who had shown interest in him at an early stage.
 He made his competitive debut for Northern Ireland on 8 September, starting in a 2–1 home defeat to Bosnia and Herzegovina in the 2018–19 UEFA Nations League.